wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## How do I show which fields are required?

 If you only ask what's really needed, all fields could technically be required — but that’s not always the case.
+Different types of forms have different needs.
+For example, if you're creating content in the admin of a website, all of the content fields you might use need to be available; but most of them won't be required.

 ### What’s the best way to indicate required?